 Here’s another example of a microlearning program:

 Your organization has recently added a new piece of software to the accounting department.
-In an attempt to bring all accounting workers up to date on the software, you adopt a digital adoption solution that delivers short interactive simulations.
+In an attempt to bring all accounting workers up to date on the software, you adopt a cloud productivity acceleration platform that delivers short interactive simulations.
 Workers can engage with the simulations to learn how to use the new software program.
 These simulations are delivered to workers at the exact moment they need assistance – while they are performing a task, in their flow of work.
 That is why this is also sometimes referred to as “workflow learning.”
 The productivity acceleration platform allows you to build step-by-step documentation regarding all aspects of the software.
 With this type of microlearning, delivered at the point of work, you can even assess end-user adoption of your software and improve software ROI.

 Why Does Microlearning Improve the Employee Experience?

 Microlearning has a specific goal in mind – to teach workers a specific skill.
 Microlearning works well for this because it gets straight to the point, and does so in digestible chunks.
 With this contextually-relevant learning/teaching approach, you gain the ability to increase end user proficiency.
 Most importantly, you can provide in-the-moment training where it is most needed.
 Your workers no longer have to sit through minimally-effective training sessions, and they gain a sense of confidence in knowing they are learning exactly what they need to learn to fulfil their job role.

 Once you put your design-thinking hat, you will quickly notice that microlearning is a way to connect with your workers on an empathetic level regarding their training.
 Although microlearning is not a shiny new tool that just entered the learning environment, it is agile and supports learning in the flow of work, which gives workers the ability to apply what they learn in real time.
 When your goal is to improve the employee experience, you should definitely consider what microlearning can bring to your organization.